To borrow a line from a David Bowie song, it is time for some “ch-ch-changes”!

 The new job means that I have to say goodbye to the jobs I have been at for several years.
 I’ll no longer be selling homes (but have a great agent I can refer you too), I won’t be preparing freight to be loaded on airplanes at the airport with FedEx, and I won’t be on the air every afternoon on FGR.
 My last day on the air will be Sunday, March 26th, 2023.

 I do want to thank everyone for listening over the years.
 It’s hard to believe I was hired at KLQ 34 years ago!
 It’s been three decades of ups and downs in the world of broadcasting, but I wouldn’t change it for the world.
 I am super excited about the new job.
-I’ll give you more details in the coming days, once everything is in place.
+On Monday, March 27th, 2023, I start my new job as the Operations & Traffic Manager at the Grand Rapids Media Center’s radio station 88.1 WYCE!

-I’ll still be around on social media and I hope to get back to posting more on this very blog in the future — now that I’ll actually have some free time to myself instead of working every hour of the day that I’m awake.
+I’ll still be around on social media and I hope to get back to posting more here on my personal blog in the future — now that I’ll actually have some free time to myself instead of working every hour of the day that I’m awake.

 Thanks again for all your support over the years.
 I’m not going anywhere — West Michigan is my home and I plan on being here for years to come (or until I retire and move some place warmer — especially in the winter).